 - (5) Changes in Advantest's business environment due to changes in human behavior and society in the post-COVID-19

-To reduce the risk, Advantest's Risk Management Group , which is under the direct control of the president, conducts activities including (1) a implementation of measures that places the highest priority on the safety and health of employees, through telecommuting and banning of business trips, (2) online support for customers, (3) global understanding of production, sales, inventory and logistics conditions, (4) Business Continuity Plan in place if we have infected person, (5) interchange information of best practices and support material among group companies, and (6) cash management, in order to respond to a new coronavirus infection (COVID-19).
+To reduce this risk, Advantest's Risk Management Group , which is under the direct control of the president, conducts activities including (1) a implementation of measures that places the highest priority on the safety and health of employees, through telecommuting and banning of business trips, (2) online support for customers, (3) global understanding of production, sales, inventory and logistics conditions, (4) Business Continuity Plan in place if Advantest has infected person, (5) interchange information of best practices and support material among group companies, and (6) cash management, in order to respond to the COVID-19.

 If Advantest does not introduce new products in a timely manner and at competitive prices, that meets customers technical requirements, existing products will become obsolete, which will affect its financial condition and results of operations

 Advantest sells its products to several industries that are characterized by rapid technological changes, frequent introduction of new products and services, varying and unpredictable product lifecycles and evolving industry standards.
 Advantest anticipates that future demand for its products will be driven, in large part, by technological innovation in semiconductor technology, which creates new testing requirements that are not adequately addressed by currently installed semiconductor test systems.
 Customer needs in response to these technological innovations, and their needs for greater cost-effectiveness and efficiency to respond to the market environment, include:

 - test solutions of SoC semiconductors that incorporate more advanced memory semiconductors, logic, analog and sensor circuits;

 - test solutions of power semiconductors that control small and large motor drives;